cross-seed/cross-seed.org/docs/basics/daemon.md

 excludeOlder: "1 year",
 ```

-This will search once a week for any torrents that `cross-seed` first searched less than a year ago, and has not been searched in the last year.
+This will search once a week for any torrents that `cross-seed` first searched less than a year ago, and that have not been searched in the last year.

 :::tip
 If your cross-seed runs continuously with an [`rssCadence`](./options.md#rsscadence), consider reducing the frequency of, or eliminating, searching via [`searchCadence`](./options.md#searchcadence).
 RSS is capable of catching all releases if ran 24/7.